ppasnam/Teddy/README.md

 # Updates-0.2

+## Development paused
+I'm taking a break from developing this software for now.
+Not sure if I will continue or not.

 ## Launcher and version control system deleted
 It may be considered to add them again in future versions, but they are deleted for now.